A conviction for setting up or promoting a lottery carries the possibility of a state prison sentence.

 In order to convict the defendant of setting up or promoting a lottery, the Commonwealth must prove beyond a reasonable doubt that:

-It is always dangerous to speak to the police before first consulting with a criminal defense attorney.
+Violating the illegal lottery statute can result in a maximum penalty of three years in state prison, which seems like a disproportionate penalty.
+In practice, defendants who are charged with administering unlawful lottery schemes usually do not face severe penalties.
+However, it’s important for defendants to take these charges seriously and to hire attorneys to represent them in court.
+It is also important, as always, for a defendant to consult with an attorney before deciding to speak to the police.
 While you may believe that you are not providing the police with harmful information, your statement could end up incriminating you at trial.
 Police sometimes believe that small store owners who hide lottery machines in their businesses are connected to more sophisticated criminal enterprises.
 Therefore, detectives who work for the criminal bureaus of local police departments may be interested in talking to you if you were found in possession of any type of lottery machine.
-Contact Attorney Spring immediately to schedule a free consultation at your home if the police are trying to speak to you.